Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Melatonin Supplement (2026)

-Melatonin is the most popular sleep supplement in America, but the market is plagued by two problems: most products contain far more melatonin than the clinically effective dose, and independent testing has found that actual melatonin content can vary from the label claim by as much as 478%.
-We scored the top melatonin products with special emphasis on dose accuracy (verified by third-party testing), appropriate dose ranges based on the research, and formula type (immediate vs extended release).
+Melatonin is the sleep supplement most people reach for first, and the market quietly works against you in two ways.
+Most products give you far more melatonin than the dose research says you actually need.
+And independent testing has found that what is in the pill can stray from the label by as much as 478%, so the number you think you are taking may not be the number you swallow.
+We scored the top melatonin products with special emphasis on dose accuracy (verified by third-party testing), sensible dose ranges based on the research, and formula type (immediate vs extended release).

 Our Top Picks